datakiin/JHU_03_Project/README.md

-# JHU_03_Project
+# JHU 03 Project
-This is a repository for any and all code written for the Getting and Cleaning Data Coursera course through Johns Hopkins University.
+This is a repository for all code, and associated files written for the Getting and Cleaning Data Coursera course through Johns Hopkins University.
-Course Project

-(find all project-related materials in the UCI HAR Dataset directory, however, copies of the important files have been put into this main directory to fulfill the submission requirement)
+Please find all project-related materials in the UCI HAR Dataset directory, however, copies of the important files have been put into this main directory to fulfill the submission requirement.

     Unzip the source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into a folder on your local drive, say C:\Users\yourname\Documents\R\